opendaylight/docs/docs/documentation.rst

 * NETCONF: not Netconf or netconf
 * Neutron: not neutron
 * OSGi: not osgi or OSGI
-* Open vSwitch: not OpenvSwitch, OpenVSwitch, or Open V Switch, etc.
+* Open vSwitch: not OpenvSwitch, OpenVSwitch, or Open V Switch.
-* OpenDaylight: not Opendaylight, Open Daylight, or OpenDayLight, etc.
+* OpenDaylight: not Opendaylight, Open Daylight, or OpenDayLight.

-  * also avoid abbreviations like ODL and ODC
+  .. note:: Also, avoid Opendaylight abbreviations like ODL and ODC.

-* OpenFlow: not Openflow, Open Flow, openflow, etc.
+* OpenFlow: not Openflow, Open Flow, or openflow.
 * OpenStack: not Open Stack or Openstack
 * QoS: not Qos, QOS, or qos
 * RESTCONF: not Restconf or restconf